Particular/docs.particular.net/platform/installation.md

 #### Run multiple instances of ServicePulse

-ServicePulse runs as a Windows Service and can be installed more than once on a single machine, with each instance listening on it's own port.
+ServicePulse runs as a Windows Service and can be installed more than once on a single machine, with each instance listening on its own port.
 This is done by [specifying appropriate arguments during installation](/servicepulse/installation.md#installation-available-installation-parameters).

 ### ServiceInsight